 Are the phytoestrogen properties still active?

 Most hormones are made up of protein molecules.
 That said, I am not as sure about this as I am about allergens.
 My experience with plant-based substances is that there is an important degree of synergy between all the parts of the plant. ** So, where tofu (protein) and soybeans (edamame protein) themselves may be estrogenic, I don’t believe that the glycerine is.
 Also - so much glycerine is from other oils so it doesn’t make sense that it would have any kind of an estrogenic effect.

 ** Pam’s note - This is very true.
 This is why someone will get better results using a whole herb (the natural herb without any pharmaceutical processing or standardizing) rather than one that has been standardized, meaning that certain parts of a plant’s properties extracted and used without the other parts of the plant.
 Many mainstream companies standardize their herbs, but I (as an herbalist) don’t agree with doing this as you don’t have the other parts of the plant present and this important synergy, creating a more full effect for the user.
 (Standardizing allows a company to put a patent on an herb or herbal product, whereas a company is not allowed to patent a natural growing thing like a plant.
 That’s how this fad of standardizing by companies came into being.)

 The Purest Water

-All of the water in our herbal products is distilled in-house, charcoal filtered, and charged with quartz crystal, resulting in the freshest and purest water.
+All of the water in our herbal products is distilled in-house, charcoal filtered, and charged with quartz crystal, resulting in the freshest, purest and highest vibrational water.